kjarm32/portfolio/README.md

 ### Physical Test Campaign

 The wind tunnel test used a three-component force balance to capture normal force, axial force, and pitching moment simultaneously.
 I instrumented the setup for 25 Hz multi-channel data acquisition with wind-off tare correction and real-time pressure correction applied at each angle-of-attack point.
-I extended the sweep 12° beyond the CFD-characterized range to map the full post-stall regime — the region CFD cannot reliably predict is where physical testing adds the most value.
+I extended the sweep 12° beyond the CFD-characterized range to map the full post-stall regime, the region where CFD cannot reliably predict behavior and physical testing adds the most value.

 **Key hardware and test results**

 - Force-balance data and CFD predictions agreed well through the 8° pre-stall range, validating the simulation setup against physical hardware.
 - Gradual stall onset confirmed at **14 to 16°** by normal-force slope collapse and pitching-moment sign reversal.
-- **Peak normal force: 3.36 N at 18°**, dropping only 1% at 20° — indicating progressive spanwise separation rather than a sudden full-span stall, a result that only becomes visible in physical test.
+- **Peak normal force: 3.36 N at 18°**, dropping only 1% at 20°, indicating progressive spanwise separation rather than a sudden full-span stall, a result that only becomes visible in physical test.
 - Pitching moment peaked before normal force (16° vs 18°), identifying an aerodynamic-center shift that has real consequences for control system design.
 - Zero-lift angle: approximately −1.5° to −2°, consistent with the cambered geometry.